 It is important that proper perimeter drainage be provided so that infiltration of surface water from compacted areas surrounding the pavement is minimized.
-Recommend extending curbs through the base and a minimum of 6 inches into the subgrade.
+Recommend extending the curb a minimum of 6 inches into subgrade layer.
 A crack sealant compatible to both asphalt and concrete should be installed at the concrete-asphalt interfaces.